 Homemade Chicken Yakisoba

-What is in the Yakisoba Sauce?
+What is Yakisoba Sauce Made Of?

 If you’re used to the usual sweet-salty flavor of teriyaki sauce that is so common in most Asian-inspired American food, this yakisoba sauce may catch you off guard.
 The addition of ketchup makes this sauce super tangy, and a splash of Worcestershire gives it a deeper umami flavor and a very different sort of sweetness.
 I used a whole tablespoon of sriracha in my sauce because I really like my food spicy, but feel free to reduce that to 1/2 tablespoon or even a teaspoon if you want the sauce a bit more tame.